 As an employer, you have to ensure your employees are paying taxes so they can keep working for you.
 Employees pay income tax of 20% on income not exceeding 82,162 Euros and 32% on any income that exceeds that and social security of 19.5%.

 Employers also have their own taxes to worry about.
 You must pay a social insurance tax of 1.45% to 2.71%.
 Employers also need to contribute 0.16% to the Long-term Employment Fund and 0.16% to the Guaranteed Fund.
 Keep in mind that Lithuania is working on changing its tax laws, particularly for low-wage workers, so you should watch for any tax law updates.

-Lithuania Payroll Options
+Lithuania Payroll Options for Companies

 When you’re examining how to set everything up, remember that you have four main Lithuania payroll options:

 - Internal: Larger subsidiaries that are committed to Lithuania long-term may choose to set up an internal Lithuania payroll.
 This option will require a larger budget to support a full HR staff.